Total Joint Education

 Day Before Surgery:

-- DO NOT eat solid food for 6 hours prior to procedure.
+- DO NOT eat solid food for 8 hours prior to procedure.
 Meal should be light, no fried or fatty foods.
-Water, black coffee or clear tea (no cream or milk) may be taken up to 2 hours prior to procedure.
+Follow your physician's instructions when to stop eating and drinking.

 - DO NOT drink alcohol for 24 hours prior to your surgery.